 The Labor Studies Major and Minor

-- How do changes in the global economy affect work, the lives of working people, and the capacity of workers to effectively organize?
+- How do changes in the global economy affect work and workers?

-- What opportunities and challenges do workers face as the composition of the labor force changes in terms of race, gender, ethnicity, and nationality?
+- What opportunities and challenges do workers face as racial, gender, and ethnic diversity changes in the labor force?

-- What are effective methods of worker organizing and of collective bargaining by unions and labor organizations?
+- What are effective methods of worker organizing and of collective bargaining by unions?
+How are organizing and the practices of unions affected by changes in the larger society?

 Labor Studies Major and Labor Studies Minor

-We offer a major (BA) as well as a minor for students majoring in another program at UMass Boston.
-Students may elect to major in labor studies and also in a second recognized academic area at the same time (e.g., anthropology, economics, sociology, etc.).
-Election of such an option is called a double major.
-The major and the minor require students to take a set of labor studies courses, but they also allow students to fill out their requirements with related courses in various College of Liberal Arts departments.
+The Labor Studies Program offers a BA for students who major in the program and also a minor for students majoring in another program at UMass Boston.
+While both the major and the minor require students to take a set of courses offered by the Labor Studies Program, both also allow students to fill out their program with related courses in various College of Liberal Arts departments.

 Details of the requirements for the major and minor are at: